Nat34/Website/res-web/readme.md

 * w3-container used for HTML container elements; `<div>` `<form>` etc
 * provides equality with commonality in margins, paddings, vert/horz align, fonts and colors
 * class can be used to display panels, borders, notes
+* border property: spacing between the padding and the margin
 ```
 <div class="w3-container w3-pale-blue w3-leftbar w3-border-blue">
 <div class="w3-container w3-pale-red w3-border">```